-Lydia Danon is a senior associate and solicitor advocate with a particular focus on civil fraud and partnership and corporate disputes.
+Lydia Danon is a partner and solicitor advocate with a particular focus on civil fraud and partnership and corporate disputes.

 Lydia acts and advises for Claimants and Defendants in relation freezing injunctions, search and seizure and Norwich Pharmacal orders, contempt applications, as well as the underlying substantive claims.

 Lydia also undertakes general commercial and corporate disputes including professional negligence claims, with an emphasis on partnership and LLP disputes, team moves, shareholder disputes and breach of contract claims.
 She has acted on behalf of law firms, investment management funds and their members.
 Her experience extends to insolvency disputes, including misfeasance claims and those arising out of the Cross-Border Insolvency Regulations 2006.

 Lydia is experienced in mediation and arbitration (LCIA, ICC) and frequently works with lawyers and clients in different jurisdictions including Europe, the Middle East and the US.

 Lydia read History at Newcastle University before spending one year teaching English at a leading Chinese University.
 She undertook her Graduate Diploma in Law and Legal Practice Course at the College of Law in London, both with Commendation.

 Lydia qualified as a solicitor in 2007 and joined Cooke, Young & Keidan in March 2009.

 Lydia was named a Rising Star in commercial litigation and mediation by Thomson Reuters in its London Super Lawyers Lists of 2014 and 2013.
 The list recognises lawyers who have distinguished themselves in their legal practice and is limited to 2.5% of lawyers working in London.